The Pamela Sheridan Award recognises innovation and good practice in sex and relationships education (SRE), services and projects for young people.

 The award was established in memory of Pamela Sheridan (1911–1994), an early sex education pioneer who had a lifelong involvement in family planning.

-The winner of the Pamela Sheridan Award 2016 is Knockevin Special School in County Down, Northern Ireland, for its relationships and sexuality education and personal development programme.
+The winner of the Pamela Sheridan Award 2016 was Knockevin Special School in County Down, Northern Ireland, for its relationships and sexuality education and personal development programme.

 - Barnardo's, Real Love Rocks